tuaris/freebsd-desktop/README.md

 ## Alernative Desktops

 MATE is the officially supported desktop.
 It receives the most amount of testing and iterative improvment since it's what I use everyday.
-If you want to help in testing and submitting improvments/fixes for other desktops, you can try out these other isntaller scripts (not currently hosted on Github).
+If you want to help in testing and submitting improvments/fixes for other desktops, you can try out these other installer scripts (not currently hosted on Github).

 - [LXQT](http://ftp.morante.net/pub/FreeBSD/extra/desktop/freebsd-lxqt-desktop.sh)
 - [XFCE](http://ftp.morante.net/pub/FreeBSD/extra/desktop/freebsd-xfce-desktop.sh)